BioJulia/PopGen.jl/docs/install.md

 julia> using PopGen
 ```

+Feel free to play around with the test data in `/test/testdata.gen` or add it to your workspace with the `nancycats` and `gulfsharks` commands.

 !!!
 Note "Performance notes"
     If you're migrating to Julia from Python or R (or Matlab, etc.), you'll think Julia is slow and laggy because loading packages and running stuff has a noticeable wait time (10-40sec).
 However, if this is your first time in Julia, then it's worth mentioning that this lag is "compilation overhead".
 What this means is, Julia tries to pre-compile as much code as possible (into optimized machine code) when running something or loading a package.
 This lag exists **only the first time** you run something.
 Every subsequent run of a function, even with different parameters, will be **substantially** faster, and in most cases instant.
 If you want to test this yourself, try to run a line of code twice with `@time` before the function and compare the results.
 Here's an example: